 A short list of some of the incredible dancers who’ve taught and influenced @autom8:

-- Maureen Consolati (London Festival Ballet, National Ballet, ACTUS)
+- Maureen Consolati (London Festival Ballet, National Ballet of Canada, ACTUS)

 - Josée Garant (ACTUS, Royal Winnipeg Ballet, Josee Garant Dance)